 The information contained in this website is for general information purposes only.
-The information is provided by the City of Winter Park and while we endeavor to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, services, or related graphics contained on the website for any purpose.
-Any reliance you place on such information is therefore strictly at your own risk.
+The information is provided by the City of Winter Park.
+While we endeavor to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability, or availability with respect to the website or the information, services, or related graphics contained on the website for any purpose.
+Any reliance you place on such information is, therefore, strictly at your own risk.

-In no event will we be liable for any loss or damage including without limitation, indirect or consequential loss or damage, or any loss or damage whatsoever arising from loss of data or profits, arising out of, or in connection with, the use of this website.
+In no event will we be liable for any loss or damage, including, without limitation, indirect or consequential loss or damage, or any loss or damage arising from loss of data or profits arising out of, or in connection with, the use of this website.

 Every effort is made to keep the website up and running smoothly.
 However, the City of Winter Park takes no responsibility for, and will not be liable for, the website being temporarily unavailable due to technical issues beyond our control.

 Through this website, you can link to other websites that are not controlled by the City of Winter Park.
 We cannot control those sites’ nature, content, and availability.
 The inclusion of any links does not necessarily imply a recommendation or endorse the views expressed within them.

 Any information provided by you to the City of Winter Park, including, but not limited to, form submissions, questions, comments, suggestions, and feedback, is non-confidential; moreover, such information is a public record subject to public inspection pursuant to federal and/or Florida law.
 The City of Winter Park has no obligation with respect to such information and is free to reproduce, use, and disclose the information to others without limitation.